oniony/little-bobby-diff-tool/README.md

 # Overview

-Little Bobby Diff Tool is a CLI tool to compare the schemas of two databases.
+Little Bobby Diff Tool is a CLI tool to compare database schemas.

 # Compilation